The Complete Guide to Understanding Video Aspect Ratios

 A video with a 16:9 aspect ratio is a wide rectangle.
 It is also often referred to as “1.71:1” which is the most simplified form of the popular aspect ratio used, mathematically speaking.

-Since this aspect ratio is so increasingly popular, many tend to use it when they live stream on their own sites, as well.
+Since this aspect ratio is so increasingly popular, many use it when they livestream on their sites, too.

 16:9 is the default setting on most video capture devices, both professional-grade and consumer-grade.
-It also is the most common size for video players
+It’s also the most common size for video players

 There are a few reasons that 16:9 has become the norm.
 Screens of this size provide higher resolution than those with aspect ratios of 16:10, which used to be considered the international standard.